RishithaE1030375/Visualizations-homework2/README.md

 5. **Cereals** – *Bubble chart* showing sugar vs protein content for each cereal

 Each visualization is accompanied by a brief explanation (3 sentences) justifying the chosen chart type and its insight.

 ---

-## 🚀 How to Use

-### Open Locally
-1. Unzip the downloaded package.
-2. Open `index.html` in any modern browser (Chrome, Firefox, Edge, etc.).
-3. Ensure all `.csv` files are in the same folder as `index.html`.

-### Deploy on GitHub Pages
-1. Create a new GitHub repository.
-2. Upload all files (index.html + CSVs).
-3. Go to `Settings > Pages`.
-4. Set source to `main` and root `/`.
-5. Access the live site using the GitHub Pages URL provided.

----